choria-io/website/docs/content/autoagents/concepts/_index.md

 ### Events

 Choria has a standard set of events - alive, startup, shutdown, provisioned and more - state transitions and state announcement will publish their own event types.
 Dashboards will be made that can passively observe a running network of machines.

+### State Machine

+A State Machine combine *states* and *transitions* to describe every possible situation the managed item might find itself in and how it gets to that situation or state.